Mr. Chairman of the Board

 Unfortunately, as The Week magazine reported, it was “a bad week for spell check,” as the automatic program changed the names of several students.
 For example, Alessandra Ippolito was listed as Alexandria Impolite, while Max Zupanovic was rechristened Max Supernova.
 And Kathy Carbaugh’s photo appeared next to the name Kathy Airbag.

 After hearing this, you may want to check on how your own names are spelled on your programmes and diplomas and what mischief spell-check might do to your name if it had the chance.
 I for one decided that I should spell check my own name.
 I found that, while there was no “Aga Khan”, there was something called an “Aga” Cooker.
-It was defined as one of
+It was defined as one of England’s oldest stoves and ovens …now somewhat outdated … but with a distinctive whistle every time it frizzled the food within!

-Over these past five decades, much of my attention has been focused on the challenges of the developing world, and it is in this arena that our partnership with the
+Over these past five decades, much of my attention has been focused on the challenges of the developing world, and it is in this arena that our partnership with the University of Alberta has been most active.
+The University’s commitment to the global context and the developing world has been inspiring, and the match between your areas of expertise and developing world requirements, as I understand them, has been nothing short of extraordinary.

 For many years, your leaders have set priorities which intersect with vital development needs, including such areas as agricultural sciences and nutrition, public health and telemedicine, natural resource management, information technology, environmental and energy sciences, and so many others, including your respect for diversity, and for the rights and the roles of traditional societies.
-Roderick Fraser, your President Emeritus and a Trustee of the
+Roderick Fraser, your President Emeritus and a Trustee of the Aga Khan University, is one of the many Canadian visionaries who have helped forge this remarkable record.

 I was pleased to read recently the University’s own description of its continuing international goals: increasing joint programmes, encouraging semesters abroad and broadening exchange programmes, building international community service and internship opportunities, and creating new academic programmes with a global perspective.